The BEC lab publishes a new atom optics technique in Optics Letters (arXiv).

 Prof. Bigelow speaks about recent work on the nanophysics of daguerreotypes at the American Association for the Advancement of Science (AAAS) Annual Meeting and The Institute of Optics colloquium.
+Undergraduate Emily Thompson (Clemson) presents her work on the effects of guilding, biology, light exposure, and more on the daguerreotype at the APS April Meeting.
 Learn more here.

 NASA's Physical Science Research Program funds the Cold Atom Laboratory (CAL) on the International Space Station (ISS) in collaboration with the Jet Propulsion Laboratory (JPL).
 The Bigelow group is part of the Consortium for Ultracold Atoms in Space.
 We are excited to help BEC physics boldly go to new frontiers.
 Read more here and here.

 The BEC lab gets a spatial light modulator to expand our spin texture generation capabilities, including higher-order vortices and knots.